 A portion of each assignment's grade will come from auto-graded tests and the rest will come from programming style, formatting, logic, comments, etc. Some of the tests will be provided, but note that additional tests may be run that are hidden from you, so you should create your own additional tests to ensure your code works properly in all cases.
-It is your responsibility to ensure the tests run and pass on Gradescope in order to get full marks (if the tests pass on PyCharm but not on Gradescope, you will not get those marks).
+It is your responsibility to ensure the tests run and pass on Gradescope in order to get full marks.